dinhomathias/Amc/Builder-Pattern.md

 That's a lot to take in and when coding your bot and setting this all up by yourself would be tiresome.

 That's why `python-telegram-bot` makes an effort to make the setup easy with reasonable defaults.
+For example, after running

 ```python
 from telegram.ext import Application
 application = Application.builder().token('TOKEN').build()
 ```

-E.g. with `python-telegram-bot` you will automatically have
+you will automatically have

 * the `Updater` available as `application.dispatcher`
 * the `Bot` available as `application.(updater.)bot`